When someone talks about “book rankings” what do you think of?

 Basically, you work to get your book to rank for a particular search term.
 If the search term is popular and you rank at the top, then you'll get a significant portion of those clicks which equates to more sales.

-But keyword rankings are useless if that target keyword isn’t one that people actually type into Amazon.
-Or it’s a term that is too competitive.
-So, make sure there is a hungry market for that keyword and room enough for your book, or else it’s a bust.
+But keyword rankings are useless if that target keyword isn't one that people actually type into Amazon.
+Or it's a term that is too competitive.
+So, make sure there is a hungry market for that keyword and enough room for your book, or else it's a bust.
+The importance of keywords is true for fiction authors as well as nonfiction.

 How do you figure this out?
 Well, you could do some good ole fashion research and check the levels of interests in books as well as their competition.
 Or, you could use a tool to help you figure out how popular a keyword is, and how hard the competition is as well.